VinitSR7/TensorFlow-2.0-Question-Answering/README.md

 # Introduction
 <ol>
   <li>This is a question an <a href = "https://en.wikipedia.org/wiki/Question_answering">open-domain question answering</a> (QA) system should be able to respond to Question Answer systems.</li>
   <li>In this case study, the goal is to predict short and long answer responses to real questions about Wikipedia articles.
-The dataset is provided by <a href"https://ai.google.com/research/NaturalQuestions/dataset">Google's Natural Questions </a>, but contains its own unique private test set. </li>
+The dataset is provided by <a href = "https://ai.google.com/research/NaturalQuestions/dataset">Google's Natural Questions </a>, but contains its own unique private test set. </li>
   <li>A <a href="https://ai.google.com/research/NaturalQuestions/visualization">visualization of examples </a>shows long and—where available—short answers.</li>
 </ol>